pnggroup/libpng/projects/visualc71/README.txt

 Assumptions:
 * The libpng source files are in ..\..
 * The zlib source files are in ..\..\..\zlib
+  The source files must be from zlib version 1.2.3 - this project file will not work with any other version.
-* The zlib project file is in . /* Warning: This is until the zlib project files get intergrated into the next zlib release.
-The final zlib project directory will then be ..\..\..\zlib\projects\visualc71. */
+* The zlib project file is in .

+You may delete the zlib project from the solution and use the official zlib build instead - take care to link against either zlib.lib or zdll.lib as appropriate.
+You must do this if you want to use a version of zlib other than zlib-1.2.3!

 To use: